 Acknowledgement of Country

 I acknowledge the Wurundjeri and Boon Wurrung people of the Kulin Nation as the Traditional Owners of the lands and waterways of the area now known as Melbourne.
-I pay my respects to Elders past and present and celebrate the stories, culture and traditions of all Aboriginal and Torres Strait Islander people across Victoria and Australia.
+I pay my respects to Elders past and present and celebrate the stories, cultures and traditions of all Aboriginal and Torres Strait Islander peoples across Victoria and Australia.

 Aboriginal history in Melbourne

 The land on which Melbourne sits has always been an important meeting place for the five language groups of the Kulin Nation.
-First Nations people once lived on this land, fishing and hunting and undertaking sacred ceremonies and celebrations.
+First Nations people have lived on this land for thousands and thousands of years, fishing, hunting, and undertaking sacred ceremonies and celebrations.

-Despite growing up in this country, I’m still learning more and more about Aboriginal culture and history every day.
+Despite growing up in this country, I’m still learning more and more about Melbourne Aboriginal history and cultures every day.
 I don’t have the confidence to provide an accurate and complete history here.
 Instead, I’ll leave the information about Aboriginal history in Melbourne to the experts.

-Some suggested resources to read up about our First Nations people, their culture and history, and the extraordinary struggles they have been put through since colonisation are:
+Some suggested resources to read up about First Nations people, their cultures and history, and the extraordinary struggles they have been put through since colonisation are:

-- Welcome to Country – both the website and the book for an overview of history and culture as well as different tours you can experience throughout Australia
+- Welcome to Country – both the website and the book for an overview of history and cultures as well as different tours you can experience throughout Australia

-- Common Ground – an incredible online resource that shares so much about Aboriginal culture; it answers so many questions that I’ve never even thought to ask
+- Common Ground – an incredible online resource that shares so much about Aboriginal cultures; it answers so many questions that I’ve never even thought to ask

 - The AIATSIS map of Indigenous Australia is a great way to find out the traditional owners across Australia.
 The website also has many other resources to explore, and AIATSIS publishes The Little Red Yellow Black Book